 To help reduce vacancies, it’s important to keep your vacation home rented consistently during the busy season, with as little downtime as possible, says Adham Sbeih, CEO of Socotra Capital, a real estate investment and lending firm.
 To successfully pull that off, you’ll have to juggle some logistical challenges.
 For instance, he says, if a renter is leaving in the morning on a Sunday and another renter is coming that afternoon, you’ve got to make sure someone is there to clean the home between the departure and the arrival.

-To ensure your vacation home isn’t losing money due to vacancies, you also must advertise your property on platforms like Airbnb or HomeAway, or through a vacation rental management company like TurnKey Vacation Rentals that can market your property on many vacation rental sites.
+To ensure your vacation home isn’t losing money due to vacancies, you also must advertise your property on platforms like Airbnb, HomeAway and VRBO, or through a vacation rental management company like TurnKey Vacation Rentals that can market your property on many vacation rental sites.
 Listing your property on as many websites as possible is “a great way to diversify your potential renter pool,” Miller says.